Seahawks rookie Mike Morris plans to take advantage of Michael Bennett’s teachings

 But Morris then ran a 4.95 40-yard dash at the combine, the second slowest of any defensive end.

-That also puts him in some kinship with Bennett, who fell out of the draft in 2009 in part due to what was regarded as a subpar performance at the combine that included a 5.13 40.
+That also puts him in some kinship with Bennett, who fell out of the draft in 2009 in part due to what was regarded as a subpar performance at the combine, including a 40 time of 5.13.

 Morris’ time and overall testing numbers compelled NFL teams to tell Morris he might be better off putting the weight back on and playing inside.